Skip to Content

 Of course, there are many factors to consider regarding erosion risk on an individual or personal scale; however, tilled earth is ultimately at a higher risk of erosion than relatively untouched soil overall.
 To conclude, the short-term benefits may not be worth the long-term risks.

-Erosion is not the only prospect to be wary of when thinking about whether or not to till your garden.
-Read on to learn more about the other risks and considerations of this once garden-tending staple.
+Erosion is not the only prospect to be wary of when considering whether to till your garden.
+Read on to learn more about this once garden-tending staple’s other risks and considerations.

 Can till encourage the growth of weeds?